Olympus scandal: Stock market and stakeholder reactions

 The quotation price of Olympus shares on the Tokyo Stock Exchange (TSE) on 15 November had fallen by some 75 percent since the scandal erupted.
-The price continued to be volatile: trading was halted as its price hit the upper limit for price falls.
+The price continued to be volatile: trading was halted as its price hit the limit for price falls.
 On 14 and 15 November, after the threat of delisting ebbed, trading in its shares was once again halted when buy orders heavily outnumbered sell orders; the price rose by the upper limit of ¥100.
 Trading only took place after hours as there was a glut of unsatisfied buy orders.
 The share price rose in four straight trading sessions, reaching 834 yen at one point on 16 November.

 Many long-time employees of Olympus Corp were shocked and angry, and felt betrayed by the executives who were responsible for bringing public humiliation onto the company.
 Former director Koji Miyata started a web site, called Olympus Grassroots, demanding clean-up at the company they say they love.
 Miyata also circulated a petition targeted at employees calling on the reinstatement of Woodford.
 As Olympus has a 70-percent market share in endoscopy, the scandal caused anxiety and concern among the medical profession, which sees Olympus endoscopes as irreplaceable.

 While foreign shareholders supported Woodford's proxy fight to replace the Olympus board, he failed to gain support from Japanese institutions; Sumitomo Mitsui bank, identified as the company's main creditor, warned Woodford that he would fail.
 Woodford was disappointed by their silence, but acknowledged that even had he won a shareholder vote to become chief executive, the antipathy towards him of major shareholders and creditors, and the discomfort within the company about his decision to publicly disclose the accounting irregularities, would have made running the company difficult.
 On 6 January 2012, on failing to secure support from Japanese institutional shareholders, Woodford said that the 12-week public scandal had taken an enormous emotional toll on him and his family, and announced that he would abandon his proxy fight to take control of the Olympus board.
 Instead, his lawyers had initiated legal proceedings in London seeking unspecified damages for dismissal from his four-year contract.